gvarul/smart-pantry/README.md

 # Smart Pantry

 ## Project Overview
-Smart Pantry is a web-based application designed to help users manage their pantry items efficiently.
+Smart Pantry is a web-based application, under develpment designed to help users manage their pantry items efficiently.
 Users can track stock levels, receive notifications for expiring items, and scan barcodes for easy item management.

 ---